 This is what we can do to support our intestines:

 1. Eat a high-fiber diet.

-Dietary fiber is not assimilated by the body, but can increase gastrointestinal motility and clean the intestines.
-The fibre keeps things moving.
+Dietary fiber is not assimilated by the body but can increase gastrointestinal motility and clean the intestines.
+The fiber keeps things moving.
 Common foods containing dietary fiber are:

 - Sweet potato

 - Leafy vegetables

 - Coarse grains such as wheat, corn, etc.